• Skip to primary navigation

 Do you eat pineapple upside down cake warm?

-This cake can be served warm or cold but may personal favorite is to serve it warm with vanilla ice cream on the side.
+This cake can be served warm or cold, but my personal favorite is to serve it warm with vanilla ice cream on the side.

 Can I use fresh pineapple for pineapple upside down cake?

 You can use fresh or canned for this cake.
-Canned is my go-to because it is so easier and no slicing is involved.
+Canned is my go-to because it is so easy, and no slicing is involved.

 • Carrot Cake With Pineapple